AnneDong/gitskills/readme.txt

 git is nice.
-git has a mutable index called stage. git tracks changes. git create branch and merge. another test branch.
+git has a mutable index called stage. git tracks changes. use git is quick and simple something deserve learn.